cubing/jsss/README.md

   - The `state` object is an object whose structure depends on the scrambler implementation.
 It is useful for drawing.
 - `drawScramble(parentElement, state, width, height)`
   - The source for the Raphael.js library must be included before this method can be called.
   - `parentElement` is an HTML element.
-This method will append a new SVG element to he `parentElement` and draw the scramble in it.
+This method will append a new SVG element to the `parentElement` and draw the scramble in it.
   - `state` is a valid puzzle state, as returned by `getRandomScramble()`
   - `width` and `height` are the width and height of the desired SVG canvas to be drawn, in pixels.